MicrosoftDocs/memdocs/memdocs/intune/enrollment/windows-enrollment-status.md

 3. Default ESP profile.

 ### Set priority
-To set profile priority:
+To prioritze your profiles:

 1. Hover over the profile in the list with your cursor until you see three vertical dots.
 2. Drag the profile to the desired position in the list.

 ### Scope tags

-When using scope tags with Enrollment Status Page profiles, users can only reorder profiles for which they have scope.
-Also, they can only reorder for the profile positions for which they have scope.
-Users see the true profile priority number on each policy.
-A scoped user can tell the relative priority of their profile even if they can't see all the other profiles.
+Scope tags limit who can see and reprioritize an ESP profile.
+A scoped user can tell the relative priority of their profile even if they can't see all the other profiles in Intune.
+For more information about scope tags, see [Use role-based access control and scope tags for distributed IT](../fundamentals/scope-tags.md).

 ## Block access to a device until a specific application is installed